Jin-Baek/FFT_STFT_project_with_python/README.md

 * The code is written in Python.

-* Presentation materials and codes are in the project folder.
+* Presentation materials and codes are in the __project folder__.
 However, the voice file recorded for the presentation and the voice file used for analysis in the project will not be released.

 * [Studied materials](https://drive.google.com/drive/folders/11lGXuAztFC1xyBDiJDGah1NczCsUxCoK) : Google Drive ( private )